 My phone.
 It’s my life line.
 And when it rings, I think it’s him.
 And even though I have nothing to say, I listen anyway.

-It’s Steph.
-My darling Steph.
+It’s Criss.
+My darling Criss.
 She is love.
 And she is comfort.

 “Did he tell you what he did to me?”
 I think it.
 And don’t know if I say it.